Valery Gerasimov: Commander of the Joint Group of Forces (2023–present)

 Gerasimov reportedly ignored intelligence warnings that Ukrainian troops were massing near the Russia–Ukraine border ahead of a cross-border incursion into the Kursk region.
 On 7 August 2024, Gerasimov told Putin that about 1,000 Ukrainian soldiers took part in the attack and that their advance in the Kursk Oblast had been halted.
-According to a Western official, about 1,000 Russian soldiers were killed or wounded daily in the fighting in Kursk and Donbas in August 2024.
+Between July and November 2024, Russia's advance in eastern Ukraine accelerated to the fastest rate since 2022, with the main thrust taking place in the Donetsk region.
+On 26 April 2025, Gerasimov told Putin that the Kursk Oblast has been fully liberated with the recapture of the last settlement.
+He also praised the assistance provided by allied North Korean soldiers.